jlongua/plan9-dns/dnsdist v2.0.0/configs/README.md

 Initial testing of dnsdist v2.0.0 alpha1 has cert rotation errors with dnscrypt running 2 binds, ipv4 and ipv6.
 This gave me a reason to try jedisct1's encrypted-dns dnscrypt server, which also offers anonymization.

+Ok, so the team at Powerdns has reproduced the cert rotation error and the fix is in the works.
+I really like the anonymization feature of jedisct1's encrypted-dns dnscrypt server,
+and will look into running a anon-relay only, on a different port.

 Software:
  - PowerDNS Authoritative Server v4.8.5